2025 Thai political crisis: 2024 Thai Senate election scandal

 As of June 2025, 100 members of the Senate of Thailand have been accused of collusion and vote fixing in the 2024 Thai Senate election.
-Multiple probes led by the Election Commission (EC) and the Department of Special Investigation (DSI).
+Multiple probes were conducted by the Election Commission (EC) and the Department of Special Investigation (DSI).

 2025 Cambodian–Thai border crisis

 On 15 June 2025, Paetongtarn and Cambodian Senate President and former Prime Minister Hun Sen held a 17-minute phone call on the 2025 Cambodian–Thai border crisis.
 On 18 June, a 9-minute audio segment of the call was leaked, including a section where Paetongtarn was critical of Lieutenant General Boonsin Padklang, the commander responsible for the border with Cambodia.